cnr-ibba/IMAGE-InjectTool/README.md

 $ docker-compose run --rm uwsgi python manage.py createsuperuser
 ```

 The last commands will prompt for a user creation.
+This will be a new django
-Track user credentials since
+admin user, not the database users described in `env` files.
+Track user credentials
-those will be not stored in `.env` file of `IMAGE-InjectTool` directory.
+since those will be not stored in
+`.env` file of `IMAGE-InjectTool` directory.

+### Fixing django permissions

 You will also to check file permissions in django data, expecially for `media`
 folder: